Skip to content

 • (Door_Open OR Temp_OK) AND Done

-For more information about the about the logic algebra used download "The Virtual Environment" and to learn more about the Complement control value please download the technical note "Complement control values in the VFSM concept" stored on this web-site.
+For more information about the logic algebra used, refer to “The Virtual Environment” and to learn more about the Complement control value, refer to “Complement control values in the VFSM concept”.